 What are the benefits of casein protein?
 It hits your bloodstream very quickly — plus its amino acids stay where they need to be in order to help build muscle tissue for many hours, as opposed to being flushed from the body relatively quickly.

 So, looking to build lean muscle mass, curb hunger and see even more benefits from your exercise (and who isn’t)?
 Then perhaps you might want to start using casein protein … or is it better to have this protein in pure food form and stay away from this controversial protein powder?
 Answers are ahead.

 What Is Casein Protein?

 Derived from milk, just like whey protein, casein protein is actually a naturally more abundant source of branched-chain amino acids.
 That’s why it’s sometimes simply called “milk protein,” since around 80 percent of the protein found in cow’s milk is casein.

-Casein, like whey and other protein foods, is made up of various “building blocks” called essential and non-essential amino acids.
+Casein, like whey and other high-protein foods, is made up of various “building blocks” called essential and non-essential amino acids.
 The human body is able to make certain amino acids on its own (called non-essential) while others it cannot (called essential), making the essential kinds crucial to get through the foods you eat.

 The problem is that many forms are denatured and isolated, and may cause health issues.
 You’ll want to try to find casein protein that is from A2 beta-casein rather than A1 casein.